UC-OSPO-Network/templates/CONTRIBUTING.md

 ## Join our community

-Anyone interested in this project or the OSPO is welcome to come to any of our [coworking sessions](https://ucospo.net/events/#coworkingoffice-hours-ongoing) These are casual, drop-in-if-feel-like it sessions where you can:
+Anyone interested in this project or the OSPO is welcome to join [our Slack Workspace](https://join.slack.com/t/uc-ospo-network/shared_invite/zt-3c6yw4l11-WU2PB4jUwAtXTDK09h8orQ) and/or come to any of our [coworking sessions](https://ucospo.net/events/#coworkingoffice-hours-ongoing) These are casual, drop-in-if-feel-like it sessions where you can:

 - Get help with a PR for this repo
 - Ask questions relating to OSS in general, your campus OSPO, or the OSPO network